Note: All tourdates are from the The Jeff Beck Group, except if noted otherwise.

 around London.
 Producer: Mickie Most.
 Recording session.

-Glyn Johns.
-Recorded at IBC Studios, London in January.
+engineer: Glyn Johns.
+Recorded at IBC Studios, London in April.

 A: For All That I Am (Stephen Friedland/Paul Kahan)